digitalkaoz/versioneye-php/README.md

 ### Install from source code

 first you have to decide which `http adapter` to use.
-The library supports `guzzlehttp/guzzle`, `zendframework/zend-http` and `kriswallsmith/buzz`.
-Where guzzle is default.
+The library supports all adapters supported by [egeloen/ivory-http-adapter](https://github.com/egeloen/ivory-http-adapter)
+Where `fopen` is last resort if even `curl` is missing.

 ```
-$ composer require "guzzlehttp/guzzle" ~4 //or
-$ composer require "kriswallsmith/buzz" ~0.10 //or
-$ composer require "zendframework/zend-http" ~2.3

 $ composer require "digitalkaoz/versioneye-php" @stable
 ```